Enjoying the Struggle

-Editor’s note: In celebration of Golf Digest’s 70th anniversary, we’re revisiting the best literature we’ve ever published.
-Each entry includes an introduction that celebrates the author or puts in context the story.
-Catch up on earlier installments.
+Editor’s note: In celebration of Golf Digest’s 70th anniversary in 2020, we revisited some of the best literature we’ve ever published.
+Each entry included an introduction that celebrates the author or puts in context the story.
+Catch up on other installments.

 The idea for the Search for America’s Worst Avid Golfer originated in the grillroom at Winged Foot in 1984 when a couple of editors were discussing how the average golfer would play the West Course as it had been prepared for that year’s U.S. Open.
 After a couple of beers, it turned to this question: “What would a really bad golfer shoot?”

 As the concept rattled around our hallways back at the Golf Digest office, it grew bigger.
 We didn’t want just any golfer; we wanted somebody who legitimately was trying his best.
 Dean Knuth, who helped develop the USGA Slope handicap system, helped us draw up the criteria: “No physical handicaps, old enough to qualify for the Mid-Amateur (25), but not old enough for the Senior Amateur (55).
 Must have an established USGA handicap of at least 36 [the maximum for men at the time] and play more than 21 rounds a year [the national average] or once a week in season.
 And must be a confirmed golf nut who loves the game despite his inadequacies, confident in the knowledge that one day he will find the secret to put his game on track.”